GT-Quantum-Computing-Association/LogicalQ/paper/paper.md

 # Scholarly Work

-`LogicalQ` development has largely been driven by an ongoing research project to optimize the scheduling of QECDAM components in quantum circuits, with the motivation of performing fault-tolerant Hamiltonian simulations of physical theories on quantum hardware.
+`LogicalQ` development has largely been driven by an ongoing research project to optimize the scheduling of QEMDAC components in quantum circuits, with the motivation of performing fault-tolerant Hamiltonian simulations of physical theories on quantum hardware.

 # Acknowledgements